PythonLinks/green-party/README.md

-The California Green Party is (hopefully) migrating off of closed source and expensive corporate NationBuilder hosted in the US's collapsing legal  jurisdition to open source technologies hosted in privacy protecting Europe.
+The California Green Party is (hopefully) migrating off of closed source and expensive corporate NationBuilder hosted in the US's collapsing legal  jurisdiction to open source technologies hosted in privacy protecting Europe.
 We hope that other US Green Parties follow suit.

 The first step is to build the "landing pages" in WordPress, while